ItsTauTvyDas/WindowsTaskbarHider/README.md

 ## TODO
 - [ ] Settings and other similar apps that uses ApplicationFrameHost.exe don't get detected
-- [ ] Show taskbar when any context menu from taskbar is opened
+- [ ] Show taskbar when any context menu from taskbar is opened (kinda works already but not for all popups)
 - [ ] Maybe add animations when taskbar is appearing/disappearing?
+- [ ] Allow custom languages

 ## Building
 This project was built using CMake (^3.10), MinGW (^11.0 w64), Ninja and CLion IDE.